Stocks end mostly higher; Wendy's becomes latest meme stock - WTMJ

 AP Business Writers

 Those gains were kept in check by falling health care and communication stocks.
-Banks recovered from an earlier slide but remained weighed down as bond yields, which they rely on to charge more lucrative interest rates on loans, slipped.
-The yield on the 10-year Treasury fell to 1.53% from 1.57% late Monday.
+Banks fell, weighed down as bond yields slipped.
+The yield on the 10-year Treasury fell to 1.54% from 1.57% late Monday.

+Elsewhere in the market, Wendy’s jumped 25.9% as it seemingly joined a list of companies that have gained the attention of individual investors taking their cues from social media forums.
+Clover Health Investments soared 85.8%.
+Other companies that have seen their stock values soar and fall sporadically include AMC Entertainment, Blackberry and GameStop.

+Cryptocurrency traders appeared to be in a selling mood.
+Bitcoin and other popular digital currencies, including Ethereum and Dogecoin, all fell sharply, according to Coindesk.
+Bitcoin, which climbed above $60,000 early this year, slid 7% to $32,690.

-The stock of Fastly, an internet cloud services provider, was 9.2% higher after the company said it had addressed an internal problem that caused dozens of websites around the globe to go down briefly, including the home page of Britain’s government and The New York Times.
+The stock of Fastly, an internet cloud services provider, climbed 10.8% after the company said it had addressed an internal problem that caused dozens of websites around the globe to go down briefly, including the home page of Britain’s government and The New York Times.

-“We’re kind of stuck in the summer lull,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.
-“Week by week we’re going to go through periods where people are waiting for the latest economic data report.”

 Investors have been navigating a choppy market as they digest information on how the economy is recovering.
 The World Bank upgraded its outlook for global growth this year, predicting that COVID-19 vaccinations and massive government stimulus in rich countries will power the fastest worldwide expansion in nearly five decades.
 The 189-country anti-poverty agency forecasts that the world economy will grow 5.6% this year, up from the 4.1% it forecast in January.
 The global economy last year shrank 3.5%.